 The accompanying consolidated financial statements have been prepared on the basis of continuity of operations, realization of assets and the satisfaction of liabilities and commitments in the ordinary course of business.
-Since inception, we have funded our operations with proceeds from the sale of instruments convertible into convertible preferred stock (which converted into convertible preferred stock in 2017), sales of convertible preferred stock (which converted into converted into converted into a sales of common stock in 2020), and sales of common stock in underwritten public offerings, "at-the-market" offerings, and in a private placement, as well as payments pursuant to our collaboration with ModernaTX, Inc., or Moderna.
+Since inception, we have funded our operations with proceeds from the sale of instruments convertible into convertible preferred stock (which converted into convertible preferred stock in 2017), sales of convertible preferred stock (which converted into converted into convertible preferred stock in 2017), sales of convertible preferred stock (which converted into converted into convertible preferred stock in 2017), sales of convertible preferred stock (which converted into converted into converted into convertible preferred stock in underwritten public offerings, "at-the-market" offerings, and in a private placement, as well as payments pursuant to our collaboration with ModernaTX, Inc., or Moderna.
 We have incurred recurring losses, including net losses of \$126.6 million for the year ended December 31, 2023.
 As of December 31, 2023, we had an accumulated deficit of \$571.4 million.
 We expect to continue to generate operating losses in the foreseeable future.
 As of March 6, 2024, the issuance date of these consolidated financial statements, we expect that our cash, cash equivalents, and marketable securities will be sufficient to fund our operating expenses and capital expenditure requirements for at least 12 months.